Nazek-Altayeb/Kush-magazine/README.md

 # User Stories

 1. As a website owner I want to:
-    - Manage access priviliges
+    - Manage access priviliges.
 2. As a Moderator I want to:
-    - Write, update and delete my own articles
+    - Write, update and delete my own articles.
 3. As a user I want to:
     - comment on articles, and like.
     - I can search for an article.